How to Create an Internal Knowledge Base: A Complete Guide

 This is a foolproof way to ensure that every article going for publication is vetted carefully by experts for maximum accuracy and zero errors.

-Launch Your Knowledge Base
+5. Launch Your Knowledge Base

-You can launch your knowledge base across the web and mobile devices so that employees can access it at their convenience.
+As articles are reviewed, they can be sent out for publication.
+You can launch your knowledge base across the web and mobile devices so employees can access it conveniently.

 Moreover, you can also make your knowledge base available for download as a PDF or ebook.
 This means employees can go through the content even when they are offline.

-Measure & Improve Performance
+6. Measure & Improve Performance

-The best knowledge management tools out there come with a built-in reporting system that helps you keep a close eye on metrics such as:
+The best enterprise knowledge management tools out there come with a built-in reporting system that helps you keep a close eye on metrics such as:

 • Poor-performing articles